Hilltown Elder Network (HEN)

 Eligible elder participants receive assistance with cleaning, laundry, food shopping and meal preparation, snow removal and escorted transportation at no charge.
 A participant’s eligibility is determined during the intake process.
 An over-income applicant may use HEN to locate a screened, experienced, local caregiver who will provide services for private payment.

 HEN Caregivers are trained local residents who are paid for their services.
 Each caregiver is reference-screened and CORI-checked.
 HEN services do not include personal care.
 About 45 HEN Caregivers work regularly.
 Regional coordination and supervision is accomplished through Town Coordinators.
 HEN services are available during off hours, on weekends and during bad weather when most for-profit providers cannot be consistently reliable.
 HEN coordinates fully with other provider agencies, such as Area Agencies on Aging and Visiting Nurse Associations, so as to limit duplication and maximize the impact of services.

-In addition to CDBG funding, Hilltown CDC accesses other funding for the HEN Program from Hampshire County United Way, the Schwartz Foundation, Highland Valley Elder Services, the Town of Williamsburg and donations or optional co-payments from private individuals.
+In addition to funding from multiple CDBG grants, the Hilltown CDC accesses other funding for the HEN Program from the Schwartz Charitable Foundation, Highland Valley Elder Services, the Town of Williamsburg and donations or optional co-payments from private individuals.